objet0128/CRUD/README.md

 ### User scenario
 1. Create user
+2. Can get user list
+3. Can get user by user_id
-2. Create article
+4. Create article
+5. Can update article
+6. Can delete article
+7. Can get articles
+8. Can get articles by author_id
-3. Create comment
+9. Create comment
+10. Can get comments by author_id

 ### Create user
 ![this is api](img/Screenshot%202022-11-19%20at%2010.09.54%20AM.png)